infrahouse/terraform-aws-actions-runner/README.md

 ## What's New

+- **Migrated runner_deregistration lambda to terraform-aws-lambda-monitored module (v1.0.4):**
+    - Automated dependency packaging for Lambda functions (no more custom package.sh scripts)
+    - Built-in error monitoring and alerting via SNS
+    - Standardized CloudWatch integration with configurable error rate thresholds
+    - Scheduled sweep interval changed from 5 to 30 minutes for improved efficiency
+    - **Migration is seamless** - existing log groups and data are preserved via `moved` blocks
 - **Migrated record_metric lambda to terraform-aws-lambda-monitored module (v1.0.0):**
     - Automated dependency packaging for Lambda functions (no more custom package.sh scripts)
     - Built-in error monitoring and alerting via SNS for Lambda functions